inbrainai/sdk-react/README.md

 npm run start
 ```

+You can alternatively run 'npm run watch' instead of 'npm run build' if you want live reload.

 Modify the example/App.tsx and set your credentials in the componentDidMount did mount method.

-#To run the ios example
+### To run the ios example
 Modify the info.plist with your credentials (see installation above)
 ```
 npm run ios:dev
 ```

-#To run the ios example
+### To run the ios example
 ```
 npm run ios:android
 ```